Skip to main content

 • dispute styles

 The challenge is to distinguish productive plurality from avoidable ambiguity.
-A good field should know where shared standards are needed and where open experimentation remains healthy.

 The Failure Taxonomy Question